There is the opinion that getting a Russian visa is a hard and time-consuming process. Actually, it’s not.

 - Choosing of the country and the language.
 In the beginning, you will have to choose the country where you live and the language you prefer to be asked.
 Read the rules of filling the application and check «I’ve read this information».

-If you have chosen a Russian language, write all the answers in Russian except for names, surnames, addresses and names of organizations (for these boxes use English).
+If you have chosen the Russian language, write all the answers in Russian except for names, surnames, addresses and names of organizations (for these boxes use English).

 If the surname/name contains specific national letters missing in the Latin alphabet (for example, Ñ, É, Ü or Ç) write it just the same way as in your foreign passport.
 For example, you should write Seo Tuerre instead of Séo Türre.

-If you are filing out your application in English, use English for all the answers.
-Use Latin alphabet only.
+If you are filling out your application in English, use English for all the answers.
+Use the Latin alphabet only.

 - Information about the visa you ask for.
 In this paragraph, you need to note your citizenship.

 Then you need to answer if you have had the Russian citizenship (or the USSR citizenship).
 In the case you had, note when and why you have lost it.

 Now tell about the purpose of your trip.
 If you have issued a tourist invitation, note tourism as a purpose.
 In the case of a private invitation, the purpose will be a private visit.
 If you have a business invitation, note «business visits» in this box.

 After that, you need to clarify your purpose.
 For example, if you choose tourism you have to explain whether it is a purpose tourism, or a tourism in the organized group, or a tourist hunting, or a tourism by 72-hours program, or some other kind.